hardwario/bc-website/content/doc/firmware/toolchain-setup.en.md

 ## Setup on Linux

-If you have other Linux distribution or unsuported Ubuntu version, we recommend to use official *GNU Embedded Toolchain for ARM* from [developer.arm.com](https://developer.arm.com) pages.
+If you have other Linux distribution or unsupported Ubuntu version, we recommend to use official *GNU Embedded Toolchain for ARM* from [developer.arm.com](https://developer.arm.com) pages.
 This package is validated by ARM and tested by us.

 1. Go to [https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) and download **Linux 64-bit** package.

-2. Extract package to filesystem, e.g. into /opt folder (you will need root privileges) or into ~/.local folder
+2. Extract package to filesystem, e.g. into `/opt` folder (*available for all users, you will need root privileges*) or into `~/.local/opt` folder (*available only for you*)

     1. **/opt version**